KawaiiBunga/Melee-NX/docs/DEPS.md

 # Dependency acquisition

-> Current patch and hardware state: [HANDOFF-PERF-SWEEP.md](HANDOFF-PERF-SWEEP.md).
-> The historical patch overlap described later is resolved.
-Use graphics
-> preparation followed by `builder/docker.sh melee all`; it applies game patches
-> before configuring.
-The old deployment hashes below are historical.

-> **For the end-user build guide, see [../BUILDING.md](../BUILDING.md).** That
+> **For the build guide, see [../BUILDING.md](../BUILDING.md).** This file records
-> file is the tracked, user-facing document; this one records exact revisions,
-> provenance and the dev-machine shortcuts. `builder/fetch-deps.sh` automates
+> the exact revisions and provenance behind `builder/fetch-deps.sh`, which
-> everything below except Mesa/NVK.
+> automates everything below except Mesa/NVK.
+Prepare the graphics trees, then
+> run `builder/docker.sh melee all` (it applies game patches before configuring).

 All reference trees go under `ref/`.
 They are gitignored — never commit them.